bluekvirus/Stage.js/implementation/HOWTO.md

 i18n/l10n
 ---------
-Internationalization/Localization is always a painful process, making substitution dynamically to the strings and labels appear in the application according to the user locale settings can interfere with the coding process if every string must be coded with a `getResource('actual string')` wrapped around.
+Internationalization/Localization is always a painful process, making substitution dynamically to the strings and labels appear in the application according to the user locale settings can interfere with the coding process if every string is to be coded with a `getResource('actual string')` wrapped around.

 Luckily, JavaScript is a prototypical language, we can extend the `String` class through its prototype and give every string a way of finding its own translation.